wplaat/plaatdishes/README.md

 # plaatdishes
-App to select who must do the dishes watching every day
+App to select who must do the dishes watches today